pymc-devs/pymc-data-umbrella/sprint/tutorials/docstring_tutorial.md

       to this.
 Note the underscore and capitalization!
     - **`Aesara_Op`**: change `Aesara Op`, `Op` and variations to `Aesara_Op`, note the underscore and capitalization!
-    - We might also realize we are missing an important alias during the sprint thanks to your contributions.
+    - We might also realize we are missing an important alias thanks to your contributions.
 Check the [conf.py](https://github.com/pymc-devs/pymc/blob/main/docs/source/conf.py) file from time to time to see if there are new aliases not explained here.